mehjabin16/Session_State_Cart/README.md

 Create a project and a firestore database.
 Then go to project settings -> register a web app.

 Environment setup:
 Open a new folder named ‘Session-State’ in Visual Studio code.
 Then write these commands into the terminal.
+> npm install -g firebase-tools
 > firebase init

 After login to firebase account.